A Trader Joe’s employee called for stronger coronavirus measures. The company fired him.

 But Bonnema, who declined an interview request, said in his letter to Bane that additional measures were needed.
 He wrote that it was not enough to exceed standards set by the Centers for Disease Control and Prevention, saying the agency had “downplayed the dangers of aerosols since the pandemic’s origins.”
 The CDC for months went back and forth on the role the tiny droplets play in transmitting the virus, even as evidence grew that they were a factor.

 Trader Joe’s should follow the advice of scientists like those who sent the letter to the Biden administration, Bonnema wrote.
-He called for the CEO to enhance HVAC systems in stores and set occupancy limits based on carbon dioxide levels.
+He called for the chief executive to enhance HVAC systems in stores and set occupancy limits based on carbon dioxide levels.
 He suggested that no one be allowed inside without a mask, arguing that the chain meets the Americans With Disabilities Act’s accommodation requirement by offering to shop for those who can’t or won’t wear masks.

 In calling for a “three-strikes” rule, Bonnema wrote that he was “shouted and sworn at by a customer who would not wear his mask above his nose, despite Mates already asking him to do so.”
 The customer was allowed to continue shopping.